Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 # Motivation
 [motivation]: #motivation

-The past restriction of `const` functions having to behave the same way no matter where they were called has been a limitation and soundness issue.
+The past restriction of `const` functions having to behave the same way no matter where they were called has been a limitation and it has been unclear whether such a difference in behaviour could cause unsoundness.
 While the Rust language does, at the time of writing, not expose a way to determine whether a function has been called during constant evaluation or runtime (and this RFC does not propose adding such a feature), such an intrinsic (`const_eval_select`) does currently exist internally in `rustc`.

 The precondition of this intrinsic has always been that the const-eval and runtime code have to exhibit the exact same behavior.
 Verifying this property about the two different implementations is often not trivial, which makes sound use of this intrinsic for non-trivial functions tricky.
 But it can often be desirable to use such an intrinsic to do various optimizations in runtime code that are not possible in constant evaluation.